Are you looking for lead magnet ideas but need help coming up with a few that your audience would want?

 A free mobile app or game offers the perfect excuse to ask for an email address.

-Simply ask users to create an account with you in order to use your app.
-Then, you can send them emails to help increase their engagement, and encourage them to buy your premium product.
+Ask users to create an account with you to use your app.
+Then, you can send them emails to help increase their engagement and encourage them to buy your premium product.

 Community-Building Lead Magnet Ideas

-There are several reasons why this lead magnet is so genius, and why you should think about doing a challenge as a lead magnet too…
+There are several reasons why this lead magnet idea is so genius and you should consider doing a challenge as a lead magnet too.

-- Anyone who takes them up on this offer is going to be a highly qualified lead.
-They are basically raising their hands and saying, “I want green smoothies!”.
+- Anyone who takes them up on this offer will be a highly qualified lead.
+They raise their hands and say, “I want green smoothies!”.

 - Challenges with a start and an end date have urgency.
 This makes the offer that much more compelling.

 - Challenges make it much easier to elicit desired behavior through peer pressure.
-Most people wouldn’t have the discipline to drink one green smoothie a day for 30 days, but they are much more likely to jump on the bandwagon when challenged to do so.
+Most people wouldn’t have the discipline to drink one green smoothie a day for 30 days, but they’re much more likely to jump on the bandwagon when challenged to do so.

 58. Membership Site

-Thinking about creating your own membership site?
-You might want to consider offering free registration.
+Are you thinking about creating your membership site?
+Consider offering free registration.

-My Copyblogger Membership is a great example of using a membership site as a lead magnet.
+My Copyblogger Membership is an excellent example of using a membership site as a lead magnet.

-I especially love their use of social proof and fear of missing out.
+We especially love their use of social proof and their fear of missing out.
 This community contains “over 334,000 smart online marketers”, and all those people “have a head start” on you.
-Better sign up now so you don’t get left behind!
+Better sign up now, so you can stay caught up!

-If you’re a WordPress user interested in setting up your own membership site, plugins can make it super easy.
+Plugins can make it super easy if you’re a WordPress user interested in setting up your membership site.
 Check out our top picks for WordPress membership site plugins!

 59. Facebook Group

-For example, I used to offer a private Facebook group + a free fitness challenge for pregnant women who wanted to stay healthy and fit throughout their pregnancy.
+For example, we used to offer a private Facebook group + a free fitness challenge for pregnant women who wanted to stay healthy and fit throughout their pregnancy.

-I tested a few different offers instead, such as a checklist of exercises that every pregnant woman should avoid.
-However, the Facebook group/challenge offer out-performed the other lead magnets, resulting in 43 cent leads on average!
+I tested a few offers instead, such as a checklist of exercises every pregnant woman should avoid.
+However, the Facebook group/challenge offer outperformed the other lead magnets, resulting in 43-cent leads on average!

 60. Slack Group

-Depending on your target market and where they hang out online, a Facebook group may not be a feasible option.
+Depending on your target market and where they hang out online, there may be other options than a Facebook group.
 However, you could offer a Slack group instead.

 If you’ve never heard of it before, Slack is an app that allows you to send instant messages to groups of people.
-This can be a really fun–and powerful–way to build a community around your brand.
+This can be a fun and powerful way to build a community around your brand.

 Bottom of Funnel Lead Magnet Ideas

 However, not all customer journeys are that linear.
-Sometimes a prospect hasn’t given you their email address yet, but they are already thinking about buying your product.
+Sometimes a prospect still needs to give you their email address, but they’re already thinking about buying your product.
 Maybe they were referred to you by someone, or they’ve read reviews about you on another site.

-You need to be prepared for these hot prospects by building lead magnets at the bottom of your funnel.
+It would be best if you were prepared for these hot prospects by building lead magnets at the bottom of your funnel.

 61. Free Trial

-If you’ve ever shopped around for an app or a software tool, you’ve probably seen a ton of these lead magnets without even realizing it.
+If you’ve ever shopped for an app or a software tool, you’ve probably seen many of these lead magnet examples without even realizing it.

-Most software companies will have a large call to action to sign up for a free trial or demo right on their homepage.
+Most software companies will have a big call to action to sign up for a free trial or demo on their homepage.
 Why?
 Because that’s how they get your email address.

-But you don’t have to be a software company to benefit from a free trial lead magnet.
+But you can be something other than a software company to benefit from a free trial lead magnet.

-A coupon works really well at the bottom of your funnel because most people who make online purchases like to shop around for deals.
-Your brand should be there to give those people what they are looking for (in exchange for their email address, of course).
+A coupon works well at the bottom of your funnel because most people who make online purchases like to shop around for deals.
+Your brand should be there to give those people what they’re looking for (in exchange for their email addresses, of course).

 63. Case Studies

 Prospects at the bottom of the funnel love to read case studies.
-This type of lead magnet could give them that one last push they need to buy your product.
+This lead magnet idea could give them the last push they need to buy your product.

 64. Waiting List